Software-Hardware-Integration-Lab/Documentation/docs/License-Analytics/Deployment/Azure-SQL-Database.md

 ## Auto Permissions Assignment Tool

-MLA comes with a security group permissions management auto configuration tool to make it easier to permission an Azure SQL DB for Entra ID auth at scale.
+SLA comes with a security group permissions management auto configuration tool to make it easier to permission an Azure SQL DB for Entra ID auth at scale.

 This tool will take the specified security groups (as identified by their object IDs) and grant them read and write permissions in the DB through Entra ID authentication.